One of the ugly secrets of life is that a passive attitude rarely gets you where you want to go.

 For singles, this idleness can be deadly.
 It puts us in a position of depending on others to make things happen for us and most of the time, that doesn’t work.

 In many ways, our society actually encourages us to hang back and do nothing.
 Government, business, even religion value conformity.
 Society values control.
 Assertive people are often branded “troublemakers.”

-This problem is especially frustrating for women, who feel they must wait for a man to make the first move.
-In most cultures, including the United States, assertive women are considering immoral.
+This docility is especially frustrating for single women, who feel they must wait for a man to make the first move.
+In most cultures, including the United States, assertive women are considered immoral.

-Surprisingly, many single men are less aggressive than they should be, and the reason is simple: fear.
+Surprisingly, many single men are also less assertive than they should be, and the reason is simple: fear.

 Many singles consider themselves naturally shy.
 They think that's just the way they're wired and that it's a waste of time trying to change their basic personality.

 But I think shyness is more a judgment we make of ourselves.
 Certainly it's true that some of us are more introverted and others are more extroverted, but we often believe there are some things we "just can't do."
 That's selling yourself short.

 The truth is that you don't know until you try.
 Really determined people not only try, but keep trying until they succeed.
 Most actors and singers fit into that category.
 Everybody tells them “no” until one important person sees their potential and tells them “Yes!”